pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 </html>
 ```

 This code works fine, but we had to define a global variable for counting user clicks on the button.
-That's generally not recommended, since we are polluting the global scope.
+That's generally not recommended since we are polluting the global scope.
 We use the `counter` variable just in the event handler, so why wouldn't we declare it inside the handler?
 However, if we just move declaration to the handler's scope, it will not work as expected, because every time the handler is called (i.e. every time the user clicks on the button), the `counter` will be reset to zero.
 The solution is to use a closure, like in the following code:

 ``` HTML
 <!DOCTYPE html>